Best built-in oven brands

 Choosing the best brand of built-in oven

-This year, four oven brands scored our top five-star rating for reliability.
+This year, only one oven brand scored our top five-star rating for reliability.

 Which?
 Best Buy ovens